Bounds on inequality with incomplete data: Computation in Scenario 2

+The case $k=K-1$ yields the equality $\sum_{u=u(1)}^{u(K)} N_u = |Q|$.
+The formal assignment result behind these rows is Theorem~\ref{th:Sc3_overlap_feasibility} in the online supplement.
+It shows that, together with the basic nonnegativity, total-mass, and support restrictions below, the consecutive-block lower and upper bounds are necessary and sufficient for assigning every interval observation in $Q$ to an admissible support point in $\mathcal U$.
+It also implies that non-consecutive unions add no independent restrictions.

-\paragraph*{Third step: Optimization} Since it is difficult to optimize subject to integer restrictions on all $N_u$, it makes sense to rewrite the constraints obtained in the second step in terms of shares in the overall sample by dividing both the left-hand and the right-hand sides by $n$.
-Then for any $k=1,..,K-1$ and any $d=1,...,K-k$, letting $\widehat{\phi}_u := \frac{N_u}{n}$ gives us that
+\paragraph*{Third step: Optimization.} Since it is difficult to optimize subject to integer restrictions on all $N_u$, it is useful to rewrite the constraints obtained in the second step in terms of shares in the overall sample by dividing both the left-hand and the right-hand sides by $n$.
+Then for any $k=1,\ldots,K-1$ and any $d=1,\ldots,K-k$, letting $\widehat{\phi}_u := \frac{N_u}{n}$ implies that